farhan020-hub/elderly-nutrition/README.md

 # elderly-nutrition
-This is an Elderly Nutrition web application this project has: a diet plan section, recipe section that uses a free meal API, a fitness section and
+This is an Elderly Nutrition website
+This project has:
+a diet plan section,
+recipe section that uses a free meal API, a fitness section and